 cabal-install package, this is expected to be a thing of the past.

 If you are itching to write some Haskell, try Writing Simple Haskell.
+Use it along with its mate, Reading Simple Haskell, as both a great introduction and a great review/reference to basic Haskell structure and syntax.

 When we’re talking about learning resources, I am very opinionated.
 In the course of writing a Haskell book, I have read most of the other Haskell books.
 I recognize that not everyone’s judgments here will be the same as mine, but these are what worked best for me (totally new programmer with not a lot of math background):